-As of version 1.1.0 of the SwiftModders WHMCS Theme Installer, you will have the option to turn on the Cookie Consent Popup for your SwiftModders WHMCS Theme.
+As of version 1.1.0 of the SwiftModders WHMCS Theme Installer, you can turn on the Cookie Consent Popup for our WHMCS Themes.
 To take advantage of this functionality, please read through the following guide.

 Setting up the Cookie Consent Popup

 By default, the Cookie Consent Popup will be disabled for your theme.
-You will need to login to your WHMCS Admin panel and navigate to “Addons” > “SwiftModders WHMCS Theme Installer”.
-Once the Theme Installer is loaded, you can select the “Configuration” option from the module menu.
+You will need to log in to your WHMCS Admin panel and navigate to “Addons” > “SwiftModders WHMCS Theme Installer.”
+Once the Theme Installer is loaded, select the “Configuration” option from the module menu.

 Clicking the toggle for the “Enable Cookie Consent Popup” will activate the cookie consent message with the predefined settings above.
-Before enabling, it might be best to configure the various options here so that your clients will see the messaging you want.
+Before enabling, it might be best to configure the various options here so your clients can see the messaging you want.
 Here are the options you can configure:

 - Cookie Accept Label: By default, a button with the label “Accept” will be present for your users to click.
 You can change the English label in this field directly.
 Once clicked, the cookie consent popup will disappear.
 Please note that the popup will not return for users unless they clear their Local Storage or use another device.